 Cameras like this ask so little of you.
 Loading film might be the hardest thing about it, and it involves all of putting the cartridge in, stretching the film leader across the back to the red line, and shutting the door.
 You then turn the camera on, turn the mode dial to P (program), and frame your shot.
 It isn’t immediately obvious that you should press the shutter button down only halfway and wait for the autofocus beep, and then press it the rest of the way to get the picture.
 But you’ll pick that up soon enough.
 The camera even winds the film for you.

 But the Rebel (or EOS 1000 outside North America) is capable of more, even though it was an entry-level camera upon its 1991 introduction.
 It offered autofocus and autoexposure across a spray of modes: portrait, landscape, close-up, and sports.
-It also offers a clever mode called DEP that makes you focus twice — once on the thing nearest to you in your subject, and once on the thing farthest away — and then sets aperture and shutter speed so that everything in between is in focus and properly exposed.
+It also offers a clever mode called DEP that makes you focus twice — once on the thing nearest to you in your subject, and once on the thing farthest away.
+The Rebel then sets aperture and shutter speed so that everything in between is in focus and properly exposed.
 The Rebel also offers program, aperture-priority, shutter-priority, and full manual modes.
 There’s also a Green Zone mode, the green rectangle on the mode dial, which turns the Rebel into a full-on point-and-shoot camera.
 It differs from program mode mostly in that you can’t adjust exposure or use the scroll wheel to change settings.

 I’d love to show you the photos.
 But I can’t.